 Since getting my hands on this lens, the question I been asked most often, surprisingly, is whether it is “handholdable.”
 I suppose it is, but what lens isn’t – if only for extremely short durations of time?
 For a quick, spontaneous grab shot of Sasquatch, I guess I could say yes.
 For serious, critically sharp wildlife and sports imagery, I would recommend a good tripod or monopod.

 While shooting at Bosque, my new lens and I were somewhat marginalized by the insufferable birder crowd and their phalanx of mammoth 600mm and 800mm super telephotos.
 I paid them little mind and quietly went about my business as each of the photographers tried their best to steal a furtive glance my way in order to get a better look at this new species of Canon glass.
 Soon enough, one of the sports walked over and asked if he could check it out, which he dutifully did.
 After which, in a rather condescending tone, he declared to everyone within earshot that it was “a nice little lens.”
-I do have to give him some credit for withholding the patronizing pat on my head while uttering it.
+I do have to give him some credit for withholding the patronizing pat on my head.

 My initial impression when I first lifted in from its case?
 Heavy, solid, stout, like a little fire hydrant.